W427697/Discord-/docs/writing-docs/autodocs.md

 #### With MDX

 You can also use MDX to generate the documentation template.
 This is useful in non-React projects where JSX-handling is not configured.
 Normally, when you create an MDX file in your project, it is treated as normal documentation.
-To indicate that an MDX file is a documentation template, supply an the `isTemplate` property to its [`Meta`](../api/doc-block-meta.md) Doc Block.
+To indicate that an MDX file is a documentation template, supply the `isTemplate` property to its [`Meta`](../api/doc-block-meta.md) Doc Block.
 For example:

 <!-- prettier-ignore-start -->